Steve Leighton – Finance Manager

 Mark draws on over twenty years’ experience within charities and social enterprises in leading SCVO, the umbrella body for Sandwell’s Voluntary and Community Sector.
 He has worked at both local and national charity level, developing community initiatives and volunteering programmes, including an NGO stint in sub-Saharan Africa supporting resident-led health and education services.
 Mark joined SCVO in 2003, in a capacity-building support role, and has been Chief Executive since 2008.

-Hannah Gatt, Family Matters Compliance and Monitoring Officer
+Hannah Clarke, Family Matters Compliance and Monitoring Officer

 Hannah has spent the past ten years working within the Community Payback teams throughout the West Midlands – most recently as a Deputy Unit Manager but including many years as a Senior Administrator and also including a secondment as an IT Trainer covering the Probation Service throughout Staffordshire and the West Midlands.
 Specialising in developing systems and databases she also enjoys volunteering for various charities in her spare time.